 Ettelbrück is about 30 kilometers north of Luxembourg City, and Jews first settled here in the 1820s.
 Their burials were first carried out in the capital, but timely transport was difficult to organize, and this cemetery was founded near the town’s southern entrance.
 The first funeral took place in 1882; the cemetery contains about 190 burials.

 This town on the banks of the Moselle river near the German border was home to several Jewish families before World War II.
 The small community prayed in a private house.
 The Jewish cemetery contains 38 graves, the oldest of which date from the beginning of the 20th century.
 Many of the deceased came originally from Germany, especially the area near Trier.

 A wellknown spa town, Mondorf-les-Bains is located on the border with France, southeast of Luxembourg City.
-The Art Nouveau and Moorish-influenced former synagogue on rue du Moulin, built in 1899, was heavily damaged during World War I. It has been maintained and administered by the local municipality since 1995, it was restored and reopened as a cultural space in December 2016 and is maintained by an organization, Les amis de l’ancienne synagogue de Mondorf (Friends of the former Sagogue of Mondorf) which was founded in 2016 and organizes lectures, concerts, and other events.
+The Art Nouveau and Moorish-influenced former synagogue, dedicated in 1908, was heavily damaged during World War I. Maintained and administered by the local municipality since 1995, it was restored and reopened as a cultural space in December 2016 and is maintained by an organization, Les amis de l’ancienne synagogue de Mondorf (Friends of the former Sagogue of Mondorf) which was founded in 2016 and organizes lectures, concerts, and other events.

 See video below of the ceremony opening the synagogue as a cultural center in December 2016.